nestorSag/riskmodels/README.md

 #### Bivariate extreme value modelling

-Bivariate EV models are built analogous to univariate models.
+Bivariate EV models are built analogously to univariate models.
 When fitting a bivarate tail model there is a choice between assuming "strong" or "weak" association between extreme co-occurrences across components <sup>[1](#myfootnote1)</sup>.
-The package implements a Bayesian ratio test, shown below, to help with this decision.
+The package implements a Bayesian factor test, shown below, to help justify this decision.
-Below, previously fitted univariate models are passed when fitting the bivariate tail model to use these marginal distributions for quantile estimation in the fitting process.
-If not passed, univariate tail models are fitted to the data.
+In addition, marginal distributions can be passed to be used for quantile estimation in the fitting procedure.

 <p align="center" style="font-size:20px; margin:10px 10px 0px 10px">
     <em>Data sample scatterplot (x-axis: GB, y-axis: DK)</em>